rscarson/lavendeux-npm/readme.md

 - addArrayDecorator:   Supplied value will be cooerced into an array
 - addObjectDecorator:  Supplied value will be cooerced into an object
 - addDecorator:        Any type is accepted, and no type cooersion occurs

+Also - do not place anything in the global scope named 'extension' as the Lavendeux parser looks for a global function by that name in order to load the extension